Egg Drop Coriander Broth

 1 white onion, peeled and roughly chopped

-1 large knob of ginger (roughly 50g), grated
+1 large knob of ginger (roughly 50g), minced

 ½ tsp ground nutmeg